Clicky Skip to Content

 We all use the internet, whether it be for streaming, entertainment, work, or research.
 But how many of us can do this comfortably?

-Internet speeds have become faster across the world to better serve our own people.
-On average, a person can wait for only 7 seconds for a webpage to load before calling it quits.
-Since internet speeds have become faster, is there any real noticeable difference between 100Mb/s and 200Mb/s?
+Internet speeds have become faster worldwide to serve our people better.
+On average, a person can wait only 7 seconds for a webpage to load before calling it quits.
+Since internet speeds have become faster, is there any noticeable difference between 100Mb/s and 200Mb/s?

 Let’s find out.